 Unlike other user authentication solutions, Secure Cloudlink does not store, transmit or replicate user credentials ‘behind the scenes’ – removing the security risks, frustrations, system and cost overheads associated with issuing and maintaining passwords.n

 To raise awareness surrounding the failings of passwords Secure Cloudlink has looked to communicate with a number of vertical markets – one they are keen to engage with is the public sector.

 In targeting vertical markets Spreckley has previously engaged in a series of reactive outreach campaigns, which have focused on providing commentary of high-profile data breaches.
 While this tactic has been incredibly effective in establishing Secure Cloudlink as a ‘thought-leader’ it is critical that we are also able to drive the news agenda.

 To understand the security hygiene of the public sector Spreckley conducted a Freedom of Information (FoI) request amongst 33 London authorities.
-As part of this, four questions were devised and issued, with the feedback then collected over a six-week period.
+Four questions were devised and issued, with the feedback then collected over a six-week period.
 The overall findings made for astonishing reading with one critical standout stat:

 “21 out of the 33 authorities have reported a data breach in the past four years including Barnet, Camden, Croydon, Greenwich, Lambeth, Lewisham, Wandsworth, Westminster and the City of London itself”

-Through a tailored pitching strategy Spreckley was then able to secure superb results for Secure Cloudlink amongst both trade tech and vertical sector press titles.
+Through a tailored pitching strategy, Spreckley was then able to secure superb results for Secure Cloudlink amongst both trade tech and vertical sector press titles using the findings.
 Highlights included London Weekly News, ITPRO, InformationAge and Government Business combining both a strong mix of leading tech titles as well as new media.
-This will stand the client in good stead for future media work, and will go a long way towards firmly establishing Secure Cloudlink as a thought leader amongst both trade and vertical led titles.